 Transfer Students from Universities and Colleges External to SDSU

 Students attending a regionally accredited college or university external to San Diego State University (SDSU) in pursuit of obtaining a Bachelor of Science in Nursing (BSN) are Transfer Students.
-Additionally, graduates of regionally accredited colleges and universities in the United States, and alumnus of SDSU who are seeking a second baccalaureate degree in Nursing, are also considered Transfer Students.
+Additionally, graduates of regionally accredited colleges and universities in the United States, and alumni of SDSU who are seeking a second bachelor’s degree in Nursing, are also considered Transfer Students.

 Admission to the pre-licensed BSN program is highly competitive due to the high volume of applications received and the limited number of seats available.
 Transfer applicants must meet admissions criteria for both the University and the School of Nursing in order to be eligible for admission consideration to the School of Nursing.
-The BSN program is six-semester program of study (3 academic years).
-Due to the sequencing of nursing clinical courses, it is not possible to expedite the timeframe to graduate from the BSN program.
+This program is not an Accelerated BSN program.
+Due to the sequencing of clinical courses, the duration of the program is 6 semesters (3 academic years)

 Admission Standards for Transfer Students

 Admission to the School of Nursing is for fall semester only.
 There is no spring admission cycle.